influxdata/docs-v2/content/influxdb/cloud-iox/query-data/sql/basic-query.md

 ### Query data within time boundaries

-- Use the `SELECT` clause to specify what tags and fields to return.
+- Use the `SELECT` clause to specify what columns (tags and fields) to return.
   To return all tags and fields, use the wildcard alias (`*`).
-- Specify the measurement to query in the `FROM` clause.
+- In the `FROM` clause, specify the table (measurement) to query.
-- Specify time boundaries in the `WHERE` clause.
+- In the `WHERE` clause, specify time boundaries and other conditions for filtering.
   Include time-based predicates that compare the value of the `time` column to a timestamp.
   Use the `AND` logical operator to chain multiple predicates together.